avinash-chouhan/seg-mentor/README.md

  and in fact not much larger than the noise (w.r.t to test (sub)set choice, and exact params checkpoint) which we estimate to be ~0.5-1% (see tensorboard plots).
 So we have to conclude that the skip-connection contribution is **minor** - if it's only used as simple linear addition after the classification layer contracting #channels to 21 (classes).

 The resources needed by additional bilinear interpolations (for upsampling) are negligible, as well as those for the FCN16 skip-connection; so the ops and params are quite similar as for original imagenet classifiers, up to removal of the final classification layer (-) and resolution change (+).
-<br>Note however that params&ops don't tell the whole story, and there are HW-architecture-dependent issues.
+<br>remmeber that params&ops don't tell the whole story, and there are HW-architecture-dependent issues which effect runtime.
-<br>For example, in dataflow architectures, special resource allocation is needed for buffering the skip connections.
  <br>That's the reason we don't care to train FCN8 variants since returns are negligible w.r.t the costs.

 #### Technical issues: